 Carry out regular inspections

 Although COVID-19 has made inspections more difficult, it has not removed the need for them.
-So, whilst making sure that you put safety first and respect the guidelines about social distancing, you’ll still need to check:
+So, whilst making sure that you put safety first and respect the guidelines about social distancing, you’ll still need to stay on top of responsibilities of private landlords and check:

 - Whether there’s any repair work which needs to be done;